Uranyl Magnesium Sodium Acetate SDS

 Extinguishing Media

-Special hazards arising from the substance or mixture: No further relevant information available.
+Special hazards arising from the substance or mixture: No further relevant information is available.

 • Large fires: Water spray, fog (flooding amounts).